Burton Weekend Review

 Comfort & Construction

 For a midweight tube sock, this sock is nice and comfortable to wear with a pair of boots that aren't too tight.
 It features thicker materials that are soft against the skin with padding throughout the sock that isn't engineered in any specific fashion.
-Unlike like other high-end options, it lacks areas of specific compression paneling.
+Unlike other high-end options, it lacks areas of specific compression paneling.
 While it does feel good to wear around town and to the resort, many of our testers that wore tight ski boots mentioned that it's not a comfortable sock to wear on the mountain.

 Our snowboarders did beg to differ, as they didn't experience the same issues of bunching on the mountain.
 All that aside, we can all agree that it's a great option to wear apres ski for its fun colors and comfortable synthetic materials.